ev3dev/ev3dev.github.io/docs/tutorials/using-xv11-lidar.md

 ## Testing the LIDAR

-You can use xv11test from github repository [xv11test] to:
+You can use [xv11test] from the github repository to:

 - test the LIDAR
 - plot the LIDAR scan